the-minimal/validator/docs/error-handling.md

 };
 ```

-However this increases the size (+ we also don't need the message).
+However this increases the size (+ we don't need the message, remember?).

 We could instead just throw nothing like `throw null`.